 Stephen Gregson provides guidance on how to approach an appointment to review a design developed by another engineer.

-This Technical Guidance Note discusses axial shortening within vertical concrete loadbearing elements in structures over 15–20 storeys high.
+This note discusses axial shortening within vertical concrete loadbearing elements in structures with more than 15 storeys.

 This paper describes the design, fabrication and erection of the MultiPly timber pavilion, which was made from the first cross-laminated timber to be manufactured at volume in the UK.